hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 - V6.0.10P2N18 (OpenFiber)
 - V6.0.10P2N19 (OpenFiber)

-# Usage

-{% include_relative ont-nokia-use.md %}
+{% include_relative ont-nokia-use.md disableEnablePassword=true alertUsage="The following commands need to be executed on GponCLI via a terminal (serial, telnet or SSH).
+The models currently distributed in Italy by TIM and OpenFiber have no way to enter GponCLI via serial, only via telnet after flashing a custom firmware."  %}

 {% include_relative ont-nokia-useful-command.md %}

-## Enable password

-{% include alert.html content="The following enable password is used to enter GponCLI over a serial connection.
-The models currently distributed in Italy by TIM and OpenFiber have no way to enter GponCLI via serial, only via telnet after flashing a custom firmware.
-The enable password is not useful for accessing the Web Gui." alert="Note" icon="svg-info" color="blue" %}

-You can use this tool to generate the enable password:

-{% include cig_password.html username="ont" %}

 # Advanced settings
-## Unlock serial and TELNET
+## Unlock serial to flash another firmware

-This ONT is the twin brother of [CIG G97-CP](/ont-cig-g-97cp), if you can find its bootloader (named `CIG_bu.en_V3.09.15`), you can easly repack the firmware and enable its serial port.
+This ONT is the twin brother of [CIG G97-CP](/ont-cig-g-97cp), if you can find its bootloader (named `CIG_bu.en_V3.09.15`), you can easly repack the firmware and enable its serial port limited to bootloader.
 You need a 3.3V SPI programmer (like a modded CH341a) to read and write back the flash.

 {% include alert.html content="This was tested only on a TIM V6.0.10N20 firmware!" alert="Note" icon="svg-info" color="blue" %}